FDio/csit/docs/report/introduction/physical_testbeds.rst

 Following is the description of existing production testbeds.

-2-Node Xeon Cascadelake (2n-clx)
+2-Node Xeon Cascade Lake (2n-clx)
 --------------------------------

 Three 2n-clx testbeds are in operation in FD.io labs.
 Each 2n-clx testbed is built with two SuperMicro SYS-7049GP-TRT servers, SUTs are equipped with two Intel Xeon Gold 6252N processors (35.75 MB Cache, 2.30 GHz, 24 cores).
-TGs are equiped with Intel Xeon Cascadelake Platinum 8280 processors (38.5 MB Cache, 2.70 GHz, 28 cores).
+TGs are equiped with Intel Xeon Cascade Lake Platinum 8280 processors (38.5 MB Cache, 2.70 GHz, 28 cores).
 2n-clx physical topology is shown below.

 .. only:: latex